dotenv-org/dotenv-org.github.io/docs/integrations/fly-rails.md

 HELLO="Rails on fly"
 ```

-Install dotenv-vault-rails gem to Gemfile
+Add dotenv-vault-rails gem to Gemfile
 ```
 // Add 'dotenv-vault-rails' to Gemfile gem 'dotenv-vault-rails'